shan18/TensorNet/examples/README.md

 # TensorNet Demo

+## Note

+These examples are outdated and correspond to **v0.1** only.
+The examples will be updated soon.

 This directory contains examples which demonstrate how to use TensorNet.

 NOTE: These examples apply to the MASTER version of TensorNet only.